svenwiltink/braindump/article/http-monkey/README.md

 make that work. <insert github username (doad)> came up with the idea of using a single entry in the header map to store the other headers as well.
 If the 'single' header had newlines in them they would be properly sent as multiple headers.
-This normally won't work as newlines aren't are not allowed in the header value. net/http will return an error if you try:
+This normally won't work as newlines are not allowed in the header value. net/http will return an error if you try:

 <script src="https://gist.github.com/svenwiltink/8e592735143e4d665790ce33a3250fc6.js"></script>